TERREMEMBER/znbase/docs/content/v2.0/manage/backup-restore/back-up-data.md

 ## Back up all databases

-Use the [`ysql_dumpall`](../../../admin/ysql-dumpall) backup utility to write out (or "dump") all YugabyteDB databases of a universe into a single SQL script file.
+Use the [`ysql_dumpall`](../../../admin/ysql-dumpall) backup utility to write out (or "dump") all ZNbaseDB databases of a universe into a single SQL script file.
 The script file is a plain-text file that contains SQL statements that can be used as input to `ysqlsh` to restore the databases. `ysql_dumpall` uses calls to `ysql_dump` for each database in the universe.
 Unlike the `ysql_dump` utility, the `ysql_dumpall` utility backs up all database objects, including roles, databases, schemas, tables, indexes, triggers, functions, constraints, ownerships, and privileges.

 {{< note title="Note" >}}

-*If you have enabled password authentication*, you will be prompted for a password as each database in your YugabyteDB universe is backed up because `ysql_dumpall` connects once per database.
+*If you have enabled password authentication*, you will be prompted for a password as each database in your ZNbaseDB universe is backed up because `ysql_dumpall` connects once per database.
 To have your backup proceed uninterrupted, you can use a password file (`~/.pgpass`).

 {{< /note >}}

-To back up all databases, from your YugabyteDB home directory, run the [`ysql_dumpall`](../../../admin/ysql-dumpall) utility command.
+To back up all databases, from your ZNbaseDB home directory, run the [`ysql_dumpall`](../../../admin/ysql-dumpall) utility command.

 ```sh
 $ ./postgres/bin/ysql_dumpall > <backup-file>